holder66/vhammll/docs/clinical_calculator_example.md

 Number of attributes: 4
 Binning range for continuous attributes: from 1 to 16 with interval 1 Missing values: included
-Purging of duplicate instances: true
+Purging of duplicate instances: false
 Prevalence weighting for ranking attributes: true Prevalence weighting for nearest neighbor counts: true Add instances to balance class prevalences: false